 Dr. Ciliberti served our country in the United States Air Force and spent five years as a physician serving the Veterans Administration.
 He has received numerous awards including Outstanding Young Men of America, and the James H. Allen Award.

 Dr. Ciliberti is most recognized for his extensive research and achievements in product development in Nutraceutical Science.
-Over a decade ago Dr. Ciliberti foundedRELAXIUM®, a research-driven leading Nutraceutical Brand, backed by numerous clinical studies, offering non-habit-forming natural supplements that are revolutionizing the natural sleep aid and mood support categories.
+Over a decade ago Dr. Ciliberti foundedRELAXIUM®, a research-driven leading Nutraceutical Brand, backed by numerous clinical studies, offering non-habit-forming drug-free supplements that are revolutionizing the drug-free sleep aid and mood support categories.
 Dr. Ciliberti appears regularly on several national cable television channels and is renowned for his accomplishments in research and product development.

 If you go to most doctors complaining of sleep problems, he or she will likely be quick to write you a prescription for a sleeping pill (technically known as a hypnotic) or anti-anxiety medication, without asking many questions.
 And most people won’t think twice about filling it.
 But despite what you may have been led to believe, research has shown that these pills come with serious side effects — even if you only take them occasionally.6